Trade Setup for Tuesday: Top 14 things to know before Opening Bell

 Analyst or Board Meetings/Briefings

+Bank of Baroda: Company will announce its June quarter earnings on July 25.

-EIH Associated Hotels: Company to announce June quarter results on July 30.
+Just Dial: Company will announce its June quarter earnings on July 22.

 Stocks in news